Client Served with Temporary Restraining Order (TRO) Passaic County NJ

 Case Dismissed with Civil Restraints Agreement in Paterson NJ Court

-Our client was recently served with a temporary restraining order (TRO) arising out of Passaic County.
+Restraining orders arise in Paterson very frequently, often after contentious break ups.
+For instance, one of our clients was recently served with a temporary restraining order (TRO) arising out of Passaic County.
 He and his ex-girlfriend had been broken up for a few months but there were still some text messages and phone calls going back and forth which she deemed harassing.
 As a result, she filed a temporary restraining order against him and brought him to court.
 Luckily, he hired Travis Tormey to represent him at the court hearing.

 Mr. Tormey reviewed the restraining order and it became very clear that there was not any violence alleged by the plaintiff.
 Many times when relationships end, people break up and say things they shouldn’t.
 However, that does not mean that a permanent restraining order should be issued in these cases.
 Experienced attorneys like Mr. Tormey and experienced judges who sit in the family division and hear domestic violence allegations everyday, understand this.
 Therefore, it became clear that a final restraining order should not be issued against our client in this case.

 Mr. Tormey appeared in court and spoke to the plaintiff, the alleged victim.
 He discussed a possible dismissal of the restraining order and a civil restraints agreement being entered where the parties agree not to have any further contact with each other.
 This is not a restraining order and avoids the serious consequences of that which include fingerprinting and a database for domestic violence offenders.
 Essentially, this agreement makes it clear that both parties want to be left alone.
 If the defendant continues to contact, harass, bother the plaintiff after the case is dismissed, then she can point to this agreement and file a new restraining order.
 At that point, the Judge will see that the defendant clearly can’t stop contacting and harassing the plaintiff and a final restraining order could issue.